 R 338.7163 pertains to acceptable professional development requirement (PDR) activities.
-The rule revision clarifies applicable standards and broadens potential avenues for professional development.
+The rule revision clarifies applicable standards.

 A. What is the rationale for changing the rules instead of leaving them as currently written?

 The proposed rule set supplies clarity to all rules on licensure.